 Stop and think about your week for a minute.
 Think about the small moments of joy or happiness you had, and then think about what caused you to feel the way you did.
 Just take a minute and think about it.
-I would bet, it was a small act of kindness, courtesy or just a simple gift for no reason that brought you the greatest joy and pleasure in those moments.
+I would bet, it was a small act of kindness, courtesy or just a gift to help you feel better that brought you the greatest joy and pleasure in those moments..

 It is not secret that in relationships of both an intimate and platonic nature, it’s the small things that keep the boat afloat; it is the small things that make the biggest difference.
 It is that thank you, holding the door open or even remembering that you really enjoy the sweet from the local grocer that endears to someone in ways that make you smile.
 Big gestures of grandeur are nice and the effort is always appreciated, but it is the small things that have the most profound effect.